 Potoos are nocturnal creatures known for their uncanny ability to hide themselves from a variety of predators in the wild.

 Speaking of disguises, here’s a tiny creature with an awesome ability to create a decoy of itself.
 The Decoy-building spiders are relatively small spiders that create an object in their webs that resembles a much bigger spider.
 The building material for the false spider is debris, carcasses of food and even their own shed old skin.

 The peanut head bug is an odd-looking inspect with a head that amazingly looks like an un-shelled peanut.

 12. Poison Dart Frog

+Not all creatures in the Amazon Rainforest, however, are charming and friendly.
+There are tons of creatures in this wilderness that are just as dangerous as the primeval giants.
+Although their looks will leave you in awe, it is best that you keep distance when viewing these creatures.
 Don’t be fooled by the beautiful looks and petite size of these creatures.
 Sure, they look colorful and amicable, but a single touch to their skin could deliver a lethal toxic dose to your system.

-One of the world’s largest and deadliest animals, the anaconda is a gigantic reptile known for its incredible ability to kill its prey.
+Amazing yet dangerous animals in the Amazon Rainforest like this one of the world’s largest and deadliest animals, the anaconda is a gigantic reptile known for its incredible ability to kill its prey.
 While the anaconda isn’t venomous, it has immense muscular strength to constrict and kill its prey in a short span of time.
 With its size, length and power, this reptile can devour on larger animals like caiman, deer, capybara and even ferocious jaguars.